-St. Thomas More Parish School is a private middle school in Centennial.
-733 students attend St. Thomas More Parish School and identify primarily as White, non-Hispanic; Hispanic; and Asian.
-The student to teacher ratio at St. Thomas More Parish School is 18:1.
-American Academy is one of the nearest middle schools.
+St Thomas More Parish School is a private middle school in Centennial.
+733 children attend St Thomas More Parish School and identify as White, non-Hispanic; Hispanic; and Asian.
+The student to teacher ratio at St Thomas More Parish School is 18:1.
+Acres Green Elementary School is one of the nearest middle schools.

 - Computer arts

 |Native American or Native Alaskan||0.6%||%|

 Mid year.
 My son is in parents day out program.
 He is 2.5 yrs of age and likes being aggressive with other kiddos.
 Let me tell you his teachers are addressing the problem.
 They are teaching his classmates to say no and stop pulling my hair.
 It is this age you stop bullying.
 The school is phenomenal!
 So far so good.
 My son will start pre school.
 Next yr.